-- The consultation is restricted to the consideration of prohibiting or controlling the manufacture and sale of personal care products containing microbeads in New Zealand through regulations under the WMA.
-It does not propose to address controls around the importation or exportation of such products, nor does it consider regulation or controls of other products or sources of microplastics. - In terms of overall comments, Water New Zealand welcomes any regulation of microbeads in the environment.
-Water New Zealand supports the Government proposals, but believes the proposed ban under the WMA does not go far enough to ensure these products are not used in New Zealand. - 3.
-As noted in the document, microbeads in personal care products are designed to be washed down the drain so they ultimately end up in wastewater treatment systems.
-Such systems are not designed to remove microbeads and they ultimately end up in the environment. - 4.
-As Water New Zealand's focus is on the impact of microbeads in the wastewater treatment system most of the consultation questions do not relate to it.
-The focus is therefore to comment on the appropriateness of promulgating regulations under the
+- 3. The consultation is restricted to the consideration of prohibiting or controlling the manufacture and sale of personal care products containing microbeads in New Zealand through regulations under the WMA.
+It does not propose to address controls around the importation or exportation of such products, nor does it consider regulation or controls of other products or sources of microplastics. - 4.
+In terms of overall comments, Water New Zealand welcomes any regulation of microbeads in the environment.
+Water New Zealand supports the Government proposals, but believes the proposed ban under the WMA does not go far enough to ensure these products are not used in New Zealand. - 5.
+Of particular relevance to our sector is the difficulty in removing microbeads from the wastewater stream.
+Most current treatment systems are not designed to do so and there would be considerable technical and financial costs to develop technology to achieve this new capability.
+If new discharge consents were to start including bead removal as a requirement this would drive a new level of costs onto ratepayers. - As noted in the document, microbeads in personal care products are designed to be washed down the drain so they ultimately end up in wastewater treatment systems.
+Such systems are not designed to remove microbeads and they ultimately end up in the environment.

-Waste Minimisation Act 2008 ('WMA') to address the issue rather than other options, as canvased in the consultation Document and the Regulatory Impact Statement ('RIS').
+7. As Water New Zealand's focus is on the impact of microbeads in the wastewater treatment system most of the consultation questions do not relate to it.
+The focus is therefore to comment on the appropriateness of promulgating regulations under the Waste Minimisation Act 2008 ('WMA') to address the issue rather than other options, as canvased in the consultation Document and the Regulatory Impact Statement ('RIS').